programmer-dream/whmcs_api/README.md

 # WHMCS Setup

-- Setup autoauth funtionality by adding '$autoauthkey = "abcXYZ123";' to the configuration.php file.
+- Setup autoauth funtionality by adding '$autoauthkey = "abcXYZ123";' to the WHMCS configuration.php file.
 The value just needs to be a random sequence of letters and numbers.
 - Add payment gateway (Bank transfer) and call it Bank, this is referred to in the code as 'banktransfer'
 - Make sure the Client Signup Email in WHMCS is altered to reflect the actual login URL
 - Modify the 'WHMCS New Order Notification' email template